HRMS for Singapore SMEs: Comparing the Best HR Software Solutions (2026)

 - PSG eligible: Yes

-- Strengths: Developed locally in Singapore.
-Covers full payroll cycle, leave management, and claims.
-Known for responsive local support.
+- Strengths: Built locally in Singapore.
+Full payroll cycle, leave management, and claims.
+Known for responsive local support — you're not raising a ticket with someone overseas.

-- Best for: SMEs that value strong local customer support and quick onboarding.
+- Best for: SMEs that value strong local customer support and want to be up and running quickly.

 Employment Hero